Develop for Azure Stack

 - In Azure, you can create Azure Resource Manager templates that are deployable to Azure Stack.
 See template considerations for guidance on developing templates to ensure portability.

 - There are differences in service availability and service versioning between Azure and Azure Stack.
 You can use the Azure Stack policy module to restrict Azure service availability and resource types to what is available in Azure Stack.
-Constraining services ensures that your applications rely on services available to Azure Stack.
+Constraining services ensures that your apps rely on services available to Azure Stack.

 For more information about Azure Stack development, see the following articles: